hucker/splint/README.md

 ### Tableaux/PowerBI

-- **Scope** Centered around graphical output of charts, graphs, and status for corporate dashboarding.
+- **Scope** Centered around graphical output of charts, graphs, and status for corporate dash-boarding.
 - **Complexity** Robust and feature rich catering to real time charting with complex graphical displays.
 - **Audience** Consumed by everyone in an organization created as mostly in a low-code environment.
-- **Visibilty** Beautiful charting.
+- **Visibility** Beautiful charting.
 For our application this is eye candy.

 ### Splint: